Locally Gentle State Certification for High Dimensional Quantum Systems

 We propose an explicit construction of measurement operators that satisfy the gentleness constraint while preserving statistical utility.
-Our construction utilizes quantum $2$-designs, which are finite sets of unit vectors related to the Haar-measure on the unitary group.
-Aiming at generalizing the classical RAPPOR mechanism for high-dimensional private testing (\cite{acharya2021inferenceinformationconstraintsiii}), we define a ``noisy'' measurement operator that is both gentle and statistically optimal.
-For a proper $2$-design comprised of vectors $(\ket{v_m})_{m = 1}^D$, a vector $z \in \{0,1\}^D$, and a noise parameter $\delta > 0$, we define the operator:
+Our construction utilizes mutually unbiased bases, which are sets of orthonormal bases that are equally spaced apart in the $d$ dimensional Hilbert space.
+Aiming at generalizing the classical RAPPOR mechanism for high-dimensional private testing (\citet{acharya2021inferenceinformationconstraintsiii}), we define a ``noisy'' measurement operator that is both gentle and statistically optimal.
+For a set of mutually unbiased bases comprised of vectors $(|e_k^{(b)}\rangle)_{k = 1,...,d; b = 1,...,d+1}$, a vector $z \in \{0,1\}^z$, and a noise parameter $\delta > 0$, we define the operator:

-where $e_m \in \{0,1\}^D$ is the standard basis vector for the $m$-th entry.
-We prove that for appropriate $\delta$, the collection $\{E_{\delta, z}\}_z$ forms a valid POVM that is $\alpha$-gentle.
-Furthermore, we show that classical post-processing of the outcomes of this POVM achieves the upper bound.
+where $e_k \in \{0,1\}^d$ is the standard basis vector for the $k$-th entry.
+We prove that for appropriate $\delta$, the collection $\{E_{\delta, z}\}_z^{(b)}$ forms a valid POVM that is $\alpha$-gentle.
+Furthermore, we show that classical post-processing of the outcomes of this POVM achieves the upper bound. \\